 You can enhance your legal education by participating in a range of extra-curricular modules that include Mooting; Mediation; Negotiation; and Client Interviewing.
 You will also have the opportunity to hone your skills in local, national and international competitions.

-Our new, dedicated moot court was officially opened in October 2016
+Our new, dedicated moot room was officially opened by Baroness Hale in October 2016

 Find out more about how you can develop practical legal skills

 We have approx 100 legal professionals registered on our Professional Mentoring Scheme and leading law firms from London and the regional area visit the campus to attend the annual Kent Law Fair, offer mock interviews, or run workshops.
 We regularly hold careers talks given by practising lawyers (many of whom are Kent alumni) and host guest lectures given by some of the leading legal figures of our time.

 There are also seven student societies within the Law School who work to help prepare you for legal practise and provide opportunities to meet and speak with prominent members of the legal profession.

 A supportive learning environment